Disappearance of Cherrie Mahan: Background

 Cherrie Ann Mahan was born in Saxonburg, Pennsylvania, on August 14, 1976.
-Her mother, Janice Mahan, was just 16 at the time she gave birth to her daughter, which she later confessed had been a result of her being raped at age 15.
+Her mother, Janice Mahan, was just 16 at the time she gave birth to her daughter, which she later said had been a result of her being raped at age 15.
 Nonetheless, Janice doted on her daughter, who grew into a friendly, talkative child, later stating: "We were always together.
 We grew up together.
 She was my life".
 Janice later married a Vietnam veteran named LeRoy McKinney, who willingly accepted Mahan as his stepdaughter.
 In late 1984, the family relocated to Cornplanter Road in Butler County.
 Mahan attended Winfield Elementary School, where she was regarded as a bright, popular and happy child.

 On Friday, February 22, 1985, the child was excited as her mother intended to take her on a play date when she returned from school.
 Mahan accompanied her mother to the bus stop located approximately fifty feet from the base of the uphill driveway to their home.
 When the school bus arrived, the two told each other they loved each other before Mahan boarded the bus.

 Disappearance

 Mahan was last seen exiting her school bus on Cornplanter Road on February 22, 1985.
 She alighted this bus with three friends at approximately 4:10 p.m. before her friends entered a car driven by the mother of one of the girls, Debbie Burk, who had followed the school bus in her own car.
 Mahan was then observed to walk past a bluish-green van which had parked near the bus stop and turn a corner to walk the approximately 150-yard uphill driveway to her home.
 The van would later be described as a 1970s-era Dodge (possibly a 1976 model) with a distinctive mural depicting a skier traversing a snowcapped mountain painted on the side.
-Burk was the last individual to see Mahan.
+Burk was the last individual to see Mahan before she was kidnapped.